h15200/notes/system-design.md

 - prevent a single point of failure by replicating a db to a backup in case the main fails.
 - if set up correctly, a main db failure will seamlessly be taken over by the replica until the main is back online again. once it's back, the main will resume as the primary db
+- 3 main leader/follow paradigms

+1. Single leader replication (Single data center, read heavy system)

-- two ways
+   - optimizes reads

-  1. leader-follower replication (single leader)

    - the majority of db replication is leader-follower, especially if you only have 1 data center. multi-leader should only be used in special circumstances in multi-data center systems
-  - leader usually keeps a `row based log` that describes each row, and the follower reads from it. `CDC` is generally done this way as well The old way was to use the write-ahead log which contained low level byte block data, but that does not work in different db engines
+   - leader usually keeps a `row based log` that describes each row, and the follower reads from it.
+Row based logs describe each row of a table unlike the older `write-ahead logs` which describe the strict db operations in bytes of block data.
+     Row based logs are easier to port over different software versions.
+     `CDC` is generally done this way as well
    - usually there is 1 `synchronous` follower as a backup for fallback, but the other followers are updated `asynchronously`
    - provides partition toerance, load management, as well as latency (can serve at edge)
    - if requirement is strongly consistent, the write happens only if all writes to follwers are complete.
 Realistically, this is not worth it for data centers that are far away because the round trips are too laggy.
      For that, the compromise is eventually consistency and higher throughput
+   - PROS:
-  - PRO easy to implement compared to multi-leader
+     - easy to implement compared to multi-leader - relatively fast writes if using async (just copy to 1 follower, then assume rest is fine)
+   - CONS
+     - Failover (the leader node going down) is still tricky to reason with as a consensus needs to be built about who the new leader is (Raft, Pax)
+       - generally, when a leader goes down, it persists the state of when it went down in a log.
+One of the follower nodes become the leader.
+When the original node comes back up, it catches up to the leader by comparing the logs
-  - CON the more followers there are, the more latent it becomes
+     - if synchronous, the more followers there are, the more latent it becomes
-  - CON you need logic (consensus algo) to promote a follower as a leader (Raft , Pax)

-  2. multi-leader replication
+     - `read from writes` (an update may not reflect until there is logic that dictates that when you update to a leader, you should also read from it so you see the changes)
+     - `monotonic writes` the changes must not appear to be going backwards if using async followers. solve by always reading from the same node
+     - Dependencies ex a comment answer should not propage before commant questions. solve by grouping together dependencies as one unit of change

+2. multi-leader replication (multi data centers or heavy write loads or offline write support, or collaborative writes like google docs, calendar apps , figma)

-- the exception to the rule, often when you have multiple data centers
+   - the exception to the rule, often when you have multiple data centers, have very high write loads, or need to support offline writes.
+   - SOME nodes can read and write.
+Most can only read.
+Classic example is in a multi datacenter system, each data center has 1 leader.
+   - eliminates cross-datacenter network calls.
+In theory if the client connects to the leader in one data center, the followers will get updated via the local data center network
    - also, if you absolutely need to optimize for writes
    - each data center can have 1 leader and followers
    - when one data center goes down, the others can continue operating
    - data needs to be synced and merged when multiple writes need to be resolved
    - ex. google calendar is essentially multi-leader as all of your devices are leaders with write access.
 When you don't have internet access, it is partitioned but the write will happen when you're back online (consistency over availability)
-- will need additional load balancing logic for writes
+   - will need additional load balancing logic for writes to decide which data center leader will process the write
-- all replicas can write and read and sync with each other
-- conflict resolution strategies:
-  - avoid write conflicts by assigning dbs to regions
-  - last write wins.
-Cassandra (easy to implement, but issues. offline writes? lost writes)
-  - on-read. store conflicting values and make the client resolve on-read
-  - on-write. merge writes when there is a conflict on the 2nd write
+   - For BOTH multi-leader AND leader-less replication, the writes need to resolve conflicts, which is the biggest CON of non single-leader replication!
    - how to detect concurrency
      - need to use version vectors to detect missing versions
-- PROS:
+   - PROS (applies to both multi leader and leader-less):
      - fast writes as throughput is more than 1 node like in single node
      - allows for multi-region, global service
-- CONS:
+     - if one data center goes down, the others keep going
+   - CONS (applies to both multi leader and leader-less):
      - write conflicts from multiple leaders
+     - main ways to deal
+       - avoid write conflicts by assigning certain sets of data to one data center
+       - last write wins.
+Cassandra (easy to implement, but issues. offline writes? lost writes)
+       - on-read. store conflicting values and make the client resolve on-read
+       - on-write. merge writes when there is a conflict on the 2nd write

-3. Leader-less replication
+3. Leader-less replication (Cassandra, Dynamo, Riak)

    - send write/reads to all nodes in parallel
    - when a certain number of nodes respond with success, the client is told it's a success
+   - the biggest difference between this and multi leader is that when a node dies, it just gets ignored.
+There is no failover, since we continue writing to the other ones.
+   - to avoid stale data, READ operations are sent to multiple nodes in parallel to compare the version number and read from the newest data

    - strategies to repair failed writes
      1. anti-entropy
      - a background process to look at all nodes, and get most updated data (version info) and propagate to other nodes
      2. read repair (more common)
      - repair on read. read in parallel from all nodes and find the most updated node with a quorum
      - quorum can be found by setting the number of total replica nodes as an odd number like 7.
 Then, set the number of threshold writes W to (n + 1) / 2 = 4.
      - first, send write operations to all 7 nodes.
 If you get a success from at least 4, consider it a success
      - now if you READ from any 4 nodes (Read R should be same as W), you are guaranteed that at least 1 node will have the most updated writes.
 Use that to read-repair the other nodes that missed writes. repair as you read
      - this quorum is not consistent because if the client does NOT receive success in situations where W - 1 nodes successfully wrote, those writes are still existing and need to be rolled back eventually
      - write conflicts still exist if two write calls reach a node in different ordering. must have some kind of conflict resolution
    - pros and cons
      - PROS like multi-leader, this is only viable in a multi data center, multi region setup
      - CONS still need conflict resolution, not consistent, slow reads when using read-repair

 #### Federation / Partitioning